Pacific Northwest National Laboratory ARM Radar Data Mentor in RICHLAND, Washington

 Group: Earth Systems Measurement & Data Sciences

-Oversee the processing of radar data to a well-characterized state using a consistent methodology across the ARM radar network to reduce uncertainty in radar reflectivity and other parameters,
+Oversee the processing of radar data to standard ARM format and a well-characterized state using a consistent methodology across the ARM radar network to minimize uncertainty in radar reflectivity and other parameters,

-You will be expected to work as part of a team that includes the Instrument Operations manager, radar hardware mentor, the data quality office, and data product developers.
+You will be expected to work as part of a multi-laboratory team that includes the Instrument Operations manager, radar hardware mentor, site operations staff, the data quality office, and data product developers.
 It is expected that the radar data mentor will be supported by one or more data analysts.
 Travel is expected to several ARM-related meetings each year (<10% of the time).
+There are also opportunities for engagement with the science community and other ARM staff regarding the development of new data products, measurement strategies, and new measurement capabilities.
+Though not explicitly part of this position, there will also be opportunities for field work for candidates with skills and interests in that area.

 When applying please include the following in a single document: